St. Joe, IN Demographics

 A map of St. Joe's Population by Race

-Of the 696 places in Indiana, St. Joe is the 496th most populous.
+St. Joe is ranked the 551st most populous place in Indiana, out of 976 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Joe was ranked the 496th most populous place in the 2020 Census.

 St. Joe's White Population